-(a) & (b): Land and its management fall under the exclusive legislative and administrative jurisdiction of States as provided under the Constitution of India [Seventh Schedule- List II (State List)- Entry No. (18)] and as such State Governments concerned are responsible to protect and safeguard the land rights of STs keeping in view the relevant constitutional provisions and legislative enactments.
+Land and its management fall under the exclusive legislative and administrative jurisdiction of States as provided under the Constitution of India [Seventh Schedule- List II (State List)- Entry No. (18)] and as such State Governments concerned are responsible to protect and safeguard the land rights of STs keeping in view the relevant constitutional provisions and legislative enactments.
 Some of the most important Constitutional and legislative provisions in this regard are at Annexure.

-The Ministry of Tribal Affairs had earlier written to the States comprising Scheduled Areas to inter alia include in the Annual Report of the Governor to the President, required under the provisions of the Fifth Schedule, an assessment of overall evaluation of working of Acts/regulations/instructions relating to land alienation, displacement of tribals and so on in 1987 and 2012.
-Despite the above provisions and communication in this regard, representations are received of transfer of land from STs to non-STs from time to time.
-This is a major concern of the Ministry of Tribal Affairs and hence, advisory has been issued to all States, including those comprising of Scheduled Areas, to ensure that the Constitutional and Legislative safeguards are implemented effectively.
+The transfer of land from STs to non STs is a major concern of the Ministry of Tribal Affairs and hence, advisory has been issued to all States, including those comprising of Scheduled Areas, to ensure that the Constitutional and Legislative safeguards are implemented effectively.
 The NCST has also been requested to monitor the implementation of these provisions during its visits to and interactions with the States.

-Annexure referred to in reply to part (a) & (b) of the Lok Sabha Unstarred Question No. 2910 for answer on 07/08/2023.
+Annexure referred to in reply to Lok Sabha Unstarred Question No. 189 for answer on 04/12/2023.

-Constitutional and legal provisions to protect and safeguard the land rights of STs and to address the issue of Land Acquisition and displacement of tribals i.
+Constitutional and legal provisions to protect and safeguard the land rights of STs and to address the issue of Land Acquisition and displacement of tribals

+- i.
 The Fifth Schedule under Article 244(1) of the Constitution at Part B, Para 5 (2) inter alia states that "the Governor may make regulations for the peace and good government of any area in a State which is for the time being a Scheduled Area.
-In particular and without prejudice to the generality of the foregoing power, such regulations may- (a) prohibit or restrict the transfer of land by or among members of the Scheduled Tribes in such area; (b) regulate the allotment of land to members of the Scheduled Tribes in such area ii.
-The Panchayats (Extension to Scheduled Areas) Act, 1996, also provides that the Gram Sabha or the Panchayats at the appropriate level shall be consulted before making the acquisition of land in the Scheduled Areas or development projects and before resettling or rehabilitating persons affected by such projects in the Scheduled Areas; the actual planning and implementation of the projects in the Scheduled Areas shall be coordinated at the State Level.
+In particular and without prejudice to the generality of the foregoing power, such regulations may- (a) prohibit or restrict the transfer of land by or among members of the Scheduled Tribes in such area; (b) regulate the allotment of land to members of the Scheduled Tribes in such area - ii.
+The Panchayats (Extension to Scheduled Areas) Act, 1996, also provides that the Gram Sabha or the Panchayats at the appropriate level shall be consulted before making the acquisition of land in the Scheduled Areas or development projects and before resettling or rehabilitating persons affected by such projects in the Scheduled Areas; the actual planning and implementation of the projects in the Scheduled Areas shall be coordinated at the State Level. - iii.

-iii.
 Government has enacted the Right to Fair Compensation and Transparency in Land Acquisition, Rehabilitation and Resettlement (RFCTLARR) Act, 2013 which stipulates the provisions for Compensation, Rehabilitation and Resettlement in the matter of land acquired for public purposes.
 RFCTLARR Act also stipulates that as far as possible, no land is to be acquired in the Scheduled areas except as last resort.
-In case of acquisition or alienation of any land in Scheduled Areas, the prior consent of the concerned Gram Sabha or the Panchayats or the autonomous District Councils, at the appropriate level in Scheduled Areas under the Fifth Schedule to the Constitution, as the case may be, are required to be obtained., in all cases of land acquisition in such areas, including acquisition in case of urgency.
+Prior consent of the concerned Gram Sabha or the Panchayats or the autonomous District Councils, at the appropriate level in Scheduled Areas under the Fifth Schedule to the Constitution, as the case may be, are required to be obtained, in all cases of land acquisition in such areas, including acquisition in case of urgency.
 The provision of land for land in case of land acquisition prescribed at Serial No. 2 as an element of rehabilitation and resettlement in the Second Schedule of the Right to Fair Compensation and Transparency in Land Acquisition, Rehabilitation and Resettlement (RTFCLARR) Act, 2013 is another provision.